 The Maha monsoon blows from October to January, bringing rain to the North and East, while the dry season is from May to September.
 The North and East are comparatively dry, with around 1000mm of rain annually.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Out-of-season travel has its advantages – not only do the crowds go away but many airfares and accommodation prices drop right down.
 Nor does it rain all the time during the low season.

-Call us on to start planning your vacation to Vil Uyana or take a look at our itineraries to Ancient Cities
+Call us on 020 3993 8476 to start planning your holiday to Vil Uyana or take a look at our itineraries to Sri Lanka

 Vil Uyana offers guests wonderful views of the abundant wildlife.
 Drawing on local, rural traditions, the sumptuous dwellings here are at one with the surrounding landscape.